graysonlee123/liri-node-app/README.md

 # Liri / Node App

-Using this app, users will be able to search songs on spotify, bands nearby, and movies.
+Using this CLI app, users will be able to search songs on spotify, bands nearby, and movies.

 ## Getting Started